The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: EV integration impact on real-time operation of distribution systems

+Power electronic devices are extensively used in EV charging and discharging systems, which may introduce power quality issues, particularly harmonic distortion, and consequently affect the real-time operation of distribution systems \cite{yong2015review}.
+The architecture of the EV chargers is responsible for the insertion of particular order of harmonic in the grid, which are typically odd-order harmonics \cite{khalid2019comprehensive}.
+Total harmonic distortion (THD) can be used to quantify the effective value of the harmonic contents of a distorted waveform \cite{srivastava2023electric}. \cite{senol2024harmonics} measured the harmonic insertions of eight different EV models under various smart charging rates.
+The results show that the THD values are lowest when the vehicles are charged at the maximum rate.
+Regarding the relationship between individual current harmonic orders and charging current, the 7th, 3rd, and 5th harmonic components exhibit larger amplitudes among all tested vehicles, regardless of the charging current level.
+By further analyzing the harmonic phase angles, a certain degree of harmonic cancellation among different vehicles is observed due to 180-degree difference between their phase angles.
+Regarding studies on the effect of harmonics, establishing models of EV chargers is a critical point, where \cite{gatta2016pq} develops a sensitivity analysis about the composition of harmonic disturbances due to AC/DC converters installed in EVs, and \cite{rahman2022comprehensive} compares simulation results for different power converter topologies in steady-state operation.
 The basic configuration of an EV charger uses a back-to-back converter structure.
 On the input side, a diode bridge rectifier determines the current, which is highly peaked and dominated by low-order harmonics.
 This leads to voltage deviations, reduced power quality, and de-rating of system components \cite{yong2015review,rahman2022comprehensive}.
 The peak current is superimposed on the sinusoidal current drawn by the EV charger and other loads in the distribution system.
 It produces a non-sinusoidal voltage drop across the grid impedance.
 Thus, both the coupling point and the distribution grid contain additional harmonics.
-The effect of the above condition depends on the parameters of the distribution line; if the grid impedance is small, the voltage drop at the coupling point due to non-sinusoidal current is small.
+The effect of the above condition depends on the parameters of the distribution line.
+If the grid impedance is small, the voltage drop at the coupling point due to non-sinusoidal current is small.
 Although EV charging may bring harmonic pollution to the power grid, employing filtering and advanced power electronic devices can alleviate this problem.
 For instance, \cite{rai2019bridgeless} proposes a single-ended primary inductor converter for power factor correction operation, and \cite{rahman2022comprehensive} adopts a boost power factor correction circuit along with the diode bridge rectifier to solve the above condition, through improving and regulating the rectified voltage to generate a minimal ripple DC voltage.
+Future studies should also incorporate the influence of background harmonics, which would help clarify the interaction between EV-induced harmonics and existing harmonic components in distribution networks \cite{senol2024harmonics}.